minio/minio/pkg/objcache/README.md

     Package objcache implements in memory caching methods.

+CONSTANTS

+    const (
+    	// NoExpiry represents caches to be permanent and can only be deleted.
+    	NoExpiry = time.Duration(0)

+    	// DefaultExpiry represents three days time duration when individual entries will be expired.
+    	DefaultExpiry = time.Duration(3 * 24 * time.Hour)
+    )

 VARIABLES

-var DefaultExpiry = time.Duration(72 * time.Hour) // 72hrs.

-    DefaultExpiry represents default time duration value when individual entries will be expired.

 var ErrCacheFull = errors.New("Not enough space in cache")
     ErrCacheFull - cache is full.

 var ErrKeyNotFoundInCache = errors.New("Key not found in cache")
     ErrKeyNotFoundInCache - key not found in cache.

-var NoExpiry = time.Duration(0)
-    NoExpiry represents caches to be permanent and can only be deleted.

 TYPES